Coronavirus Subvariant Detected In Washington State

 Washington Gov. Jay Inslee says the state is racing to expand access to testing, masks and vaccines, but has no immediate plans to impose new rollbacks, mandates or restrictions in the face of an unprecedented wave of new COVID-19 cases driven by the omicron variant.
 Continue Reading As Omicron Soars, Inslee Announces Expanded Testing And Mask Distribution To Keep Schools Open

 The omicron variant has been found in Washington state.
-State health officials announced Saturday that three cases of the new coronavirus variant have been found:… Continue Reading Omicron Variant Detected In Three Cases In Washington State
+State health officials announced Saturday that three cases of the new coronavirus variant have been found: one each in King, Pierce… Continue Reading Omicron Variant Detected In Three Cases In Washington State

 COVID fatigue is a real problem.
 As with any public health measure that continues for a long time people begin to tire of new information or staying vigilant.
 Continue Reading Acknowledging COVID Information Fatigue As Variant Omicron Appears